Community Advisory Board

 Humberto Calzada was born in Cuba in 1944 and has lived in Miami since 1960.
 In 1976 he gave up his industrial engineering career to pursue painting.
 From the start, the subject of his art was the architecture of his childhood, dominated by columns, tiled floors, stained glass, and the reflection of light.
 The inspiration was, and is, Havana's colonial and neoclassical architecture, as well as the unique and intimate architecture found in Cuba's interior and small towns.
 Geography plays a secondary role, grounding the architecture within a context of rich and verdant landscapes, majestic hills, and the same azure sea he saw daily from his childhood window.
 Mr. Calzada's work forms part of several museums and corporate, public, and private collections.
 His limited editions prints and books about his work are available from his website.

-Dr. Sergio González-Arias is chief of neurological surgery at Baptist Hospital and chair of neurosurgery at Florida International University's Herbert Wertheim College of Medicine.
-He has served as chief of Baptist Hospital's Department of Surgery and is past president of the medical staff.
+Dr. Sergio González-Arias is Chair of the Department of Neuroscience at Florida International University's Herbert Wertheim College of Medicine.
+He has served as chief of Baptist Hospital's Department of Neurosciences and Neurological Surgery and is past president of the medical staff.
 He has lectured nationally and internationally on minimally invasive spine surgery and stereotactic radiosurgery.
 Dr. González-Arias received his M.D. and Ph.D. degrees from the University of Zaragoza in Spain.
 He completed his surgical internship at Rush-Presbyterian St. Luke's Hospital in Chicago and his neurosurgical residency at Jackson Memorial Hospital-University of Miami.
 He is Board-certified by the American Board of Neurological Surgery and a fellow of the American College of Surgeons.
 Website